(macitentan)

 This information is intended for US healthcare professionals to access current scientific information about J&J Innovative Medicine products.
 It is prepared by Medical Information and is not intended for promotional purposes, nor to provide medical advice.

-Participants who had idiopathic or heritable PAH or PAH related to connective-tissue disease, repaired congenital systemic to pulmonary shunts, human immunodeficiency virus (HIV), or drug use or toxin exposure were eligible.1
+Participants who had idiopathic or heritable PAH or PAH related to connective-tissue disease, repaired congenital systemic to pulmonary shunts, human immunodeficiency virus (HIV), or drug use or toxin exposure were eligible.
+Full results for SERAPHIN can be found in the publication cited below in the REFERENCES section.5

 Abbreviations: HR, hazard ratio; RR, risk reduction.